jjzhou012/_jjzhou012.github.io/_posts/2021-03-20-Summary-cluster-in-bitcoin.md

   > 2. if two (or more) addresses are used as inputs to the same transaction, then they are controlled by the same user.
   > 3. assumes that the input addresses of a particular transaction are possessed by the same entity.
   > 4. the addresses of the input end of a transaction are under the control of the same entity.
+  > 5. The multiple input heuristic is based on the idea that multiple UTXOs which are used as input for a transaction are most likely controlled by the same entity.

 - 分类：Heuristic based on transaction inputs only